junaidrahim/KBC-webapp/README.md

 ## Note to the Reader

 This is a very dead simple project to conduct the game.
-My userbase was like 20 so I kept it simple.
+My userbase was like 20 so I kept it simple 😅.
 This needs a lot of improvement and security features, it will work fine if you're using this in a closed network for limited amount of people.

 ## Features to be implemented :

 We will have to add a lot of features to make this system a solid one.
-Some of them are below, I am always open to new suggestions and PRs.
+Some of them are below, I am always open to new suggestions and PRs. 😁✌️

 - [ ] Database Support, probably mongodb
 - [ ] Adding more security to the API